TaoningLi/Transfer-Causal-Learning/README.md

 `data-twins` contains raw data and descriptions.

-`twins-func` contains necessary functions.
+`twins-func.R` contains necessary functions.

-`twins-TCL` contains main codes for Transfer Causal Learning.
+`twins-TCL.R` contains main codes for Transfer Causal Learning.

-`twins-plot` contains codes for plots in slides and final report.
+`twins-plot.R` contains codes for plots in slides and final report.

+`twins-rep.R` contains codes for multiple replications of data analysis.

+`final_TCL.pdf` is the final report for this course.